stereokai/amok/readme.markdown

 -P, --debugger-port <PORT>
   specify the remote debugger port, default PORT is 9222.

---browser
+--client
-  specify the browser to spawn
+  specify the client to spawn

---bundler
+--compiler
-  specify the bundler to spawn
+  specify the compiler to spawn

 -v, --verbose
   enable verbose logging mode

---no-browser
-  disable browser spawning

---no-bundler
+--no-client
-  disable bundling
+  disable client

 --no-debugger
   disable remote debugger
+--no-compiler
+  disable compiler
 ```

 Any extra arguments following the `--` terminator, will be passed as arguments when spawning the compiler, if one is specified.